Me and my world

 Spirit of Enterprise

 I’ve always had a determined, entrepreneurial spirit, I think it runs in my blood.
 My grandmother ran a very successful clothes shop.
 She was remarkably gifted, they say she could cut and sew a dress from a length of fabric just by laying it on the client – no measurements needed.
 She worked really hard and was a tough lady.
-I run the festivals alongside looking after my 4 young boys, so I guess I have inherited something of her determination!
+I run the festivals alongside looking after my four boys and beautiful new baby girl, so I guess I have inherited something of my grandma’s determination!

 My love of baking

 I was brought up in a kibbutz in Israel.
 At the age of 12 we were expected to start working one day a week.
 I always loved helping my mum with the baking and a few years later I worked full time in the kitchen, helping prepare food for 300 people.
 I spent six months in the prep room and a year in the kitchen itself.
 To this day, I still enjoy cooking and baking.
 I find it therapeutic, especially when I can cook at my leisure.
 I love discovering new flavours and quality ingredients.

 My love of chocolate

 People often ask me which chocolates are best.
 I strongly believe that the best chocolates are the ones you love best.
 Personally I prefer to spend a bit more on higher quality, artisan chocolates.
 I find a little piece satisfies me more than a whole bar of the ‘cheap stuff’.

 For me, learning about chocolate has been a journey.
 As I go on discovering new chocolate tastes, I’ve definitely become more choosy.
 It’s something that’s happened quite naturally.
 Someone sent me a really fancy box of chocolates from France recently.
 They looked lovely, but tasted horrible.
 I might not have noticed once, but now I have the confidence to know what I like, and why I like it.